kplian/pxp/README.md

       * test_data.sql

   The folder "funciones" must contain one file for every function in the system.
 The file "schema.sql" should have the drop and create schema for the system.
-All the patch files contains the scripts to generate the database objects for the system. for example
+All the patch files contains the scripts to generate the database objects for the system. for example "schema.sql"

           DROP SCHEMA IF EXISTS nut CASCADE;
           CREATE SCHEMA nut AUTHORIZATION postgres;